Surprisingly, the air inside your home can be more polluted than the air outside. Fortunately, a high-quality HVAC filter can help.

-Common disposable spun-fiber filters generally have a MERV rating of 1 to 4, and will not stop particles of less than 10 microns.
-They’ll catch pollen and dust mites but aren’t ideal for maintaining healthy indoor air quality.
+Common disposable spun-fiber filters generally have a MERV rating of 1 to 4 and won’t stop particles of less than 10 microns.
+They catch pollen and dust mites, but aren’t ideal for maintaining healthy indoor air quality.

-MERV filters with a 5 to 8 rating will collect particles as small as 3 microns, such as mold and dusting aids, which is better for the typical homeowner.
+MERV filters with a 5 to 8 rating collect particles as small as 3 microns, such as mold, making them a better choice for homes.

-Filters with a MERV rating of 9 to 12 are often used in commercial and industrial applications.
-These are a good choice for families with allergies or breathing-related illnesses or those who simply want the best dust control possible.
-They’ll filter out humidifier and lead dust and Legionella bacteria, which causes Legionnaires’ disease.
+Filters with a MERV rating of 9 to 16 are a good choice for families with allergies or respirator problems, and for people who want the best dust control possible.
+They filter out lead dust and Legionella bacteria, which causes Legionnaires’ disease.

-No matter what filters you choose, be sure to clean or replace them frequently (every three months or so) to make sure they’re not clogged and working as they should.
+No matter which filters you choose, replace them frequently (every three months or so) before they become clogged with dust, so they can work as they should.

-To get more info about air quality from our Sears Home Services experts, you can schedule a free in-home consultation.
+To learn more about indoor air quality from our Sears Home Services experts, you can schedule a free in-home consultation.